SarvarKh/ofn-wiki/Development-Environment-Setup:-Fedora.md

+:warning:  Warning: This page is under active development.

 ## Intro
-This guide will help you set up a development environment for OFN on Ubuntu (tested with Ubuntu 18, 19 and 20).
+This guide will help you set up a development environment for OFN on Fedora.

 ## Install supporting packages